sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - Do you see something unusual in the output of allDocs() above?

   - The sample code deletes the doc with `id: unique-id-3` but it still shows up in the return value of `db.allDocs()` in a slightly mangled form.
 Only the `_id` and `_deleted: true` are present in the `value` property.
   - TODO: Clarify the rationale for this.
-In my opinion, this "fetaure" reduces the value of db.allDocs() .
-Are there any usecases I have overlooked where this behaviour is useful?
+In my opinion, this "feature" reduces the value of db.allDocs() .
+Are there any use cases I have overlooked where this behaviour is useful?

 - The type definition at `src/types.ts` defines the function signature as `allDocs<T extends DocTypes>(opts?: AllDocsQueryOpts): Promise<AllDocsResponse<T>>;`